 3. It talks to your client base.

 You know what your clients need.
 You know what things they’re going to be asking.
 And if you don’t, you absolutely should.
 Knowing your audience is marketing 101.

-Think about the things they want to know that surrounds your industry.
+Think about the things they want to know that surround your industry.
 What solutions do they need that a blog post could provide?
 How will your blog speak directly to them and help with the burning questions they have?

 4. It showcases your knowledge.

 If you can clearly demonstrate how good you are, your prospects will be in no doubt of your expertise.
 They will gaze upon you glassy-eyed wondering where the hell you’ve been all their lives.
 My blog is my portfolio.
-I work hard creating at amassing useful (and hilarious) content for business owners.
+I work hard to create useful (and hilarious) content for business owners.
 If potential clients are still not convinced, I’m not the content person for them.

 5. It builds trust.

 There’s a little SEO principle called E-E-A-T and that stands for Experience, Expertise, Authoritativeness, and Trustworthiness.

 Authority is what you get when you demonstrate your experience and expertise.
 Not only will prospects feel the weight of your abilities but your peers will also.
 Imagine how powerful it is to be regarded as someone who knows their stuff by others doing a similar job.
 That my friends will lead to trust.
 People will rest easy in the knowledge that you’ll get the job done.